tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 ```

 As we have been using test-driven development we have tests for all the
 functionality of interest.
-We can therefore refactor to look like the below.
+We can therefore refactor the code to the below.

 [2b988b9 ``tinyfasta/__init__.py``](https://github.com/tjelvar-olsson/tinyfasta/blob/2b988b9d8b309ae4de6ae1a953078e834ead724c/tinyfasta/__init__.py)